jensenemily/jensenemily.github.io/cv.md

 layout: resume
 ---

-I am a postdoctoral researcher at the University of California, Berkeley in Professor Murat Arcak's research group.
+I am an Assistant Professor at the University of Colorado, Boulder in the Department of Electrical, Computer \& Energy Engineering.

 ## Education